 I am just loving this rustic bench with the shoe storage underneath!
 And, of course, that wonderful tin bucket for storage is amazing!

+This is one of my favorite rustic entryway ideas.
+It has everything you need in a warm and comfortable style.
 You don’t have to spend a lot on sprucing up your entryway if you follow this diy from Apartment Therapy.
 They use all reclaimed wood to create this wall hook and bench.

 Even if you only have a small amount of room in a hallway, you can organize it nicely with a small bench, mirror and wall hooks.
 The only problem I see with this picture though is that if you actually use the hooks, anything hanging will cover the mirror.
 I would probably hang some rustic wood element like pallet wood planks, a picket fence, or an old door or window under the rustic wall hooks.
 This would give some wall interest and wouldn’t be a problem if it became partially covered up.
 I would then hang the mirror further down the hall so that it could always be used.